 Art is an enjoyable subject and is a popular choice at GCSE where results have been consistently good.

-Our aim is to develop creative and independent learners who seek to design original outcomes in fine art, graphic design, Illustration, three dimensional work, textiles and photography.
-The use of photography contributes positively to our pupils understanding.
-Our pupils are able to develop their strengths in areas, in which they feel more confident and successful.
-Pupils are able to choose a sensitive choice of source material which enables them to develop their own ideas as well as providing clear evidence of cultural awareness.
+Our aim is to develop creative and independent learners who seek to design original outcomes in fine art, graphic design, illustration, three dimensional work, textiles and photography.
+The use of photography contributes positively to our pupils understanding so that our pupils are able to develop their strengths in areas, in which they feel more confident and successful.
+Pupils are able to choose a specific choice of source material which enables them to develop their own ideas as well as providing clear evidence of cultural awareness.
 Pupils in Art and Design demonstrate their ability through; drawing, photography, and insightful annotations that they are able to record in a range of media which impacts on their creative direction showing high levels of technical skills in pencil and painting studies.
 As well as inspiring pupils to succeed and focus, it allows them the freedom of self-expression and creativity.

-The department is led by Ms Young who is supported by three Teachers; Mrs Harris, Ms Ambreen and Ms Townsend and an Art & Design Technician Mrs Gillies.
+The department is led by Ms Young who is supported by two teachers; Ms Townsend and Ms Archer and an Art & Design Technician Mrs Gillies.
 We work collaboratively and believe that the communication amongst our staff and pupils creates an atmosphere of confidence and directive self-improvement

 We encourage all learners to adapt, modify and refine their work as it progresses.
 Pupils are provided with an A4 sketchbook and are able to use specialist equipment and resources.

 Pupils have the opportunity to explore drawing, painting, printing, mixed media techniques in a similar way to GCSE style.
 Pupils will use IT for research purposes and to stimulate initial starting points as a creative tool.
 Artists and their work will be examined within the content of project work.